litarusso/bikesharing/README.md

 ## Result
 Our data show high activity of the bike sharing service (CityBikes) in NYC during the month of August 2019.
 ### Checkout Times
-I created a slide with two plots about Checkout Times.
+I created a slide with two plots about checkout times.
 The first plot is "Checkout Times for Users," and the second is "Checkout Times by Gender."
-As I thought it will be usefull to see the users for 2 hours or less, I filtered them for 0, 1 and 2 hours.
+I thought it will be usefull to see the users for 2 hours or less, so I filtered them for 0, 1 and 2 hours.
 However, if they want deep down, they can select more from the filter box.
+According to the data, more bikes are rented for less than an hour, as you can see in the chart below.
+The second chart demonstrates that males use the CityBike services in NYC more than females.

 <img width="1014" alt="Slide1-Trips by Check Out Times" src="https://user-images.githubusercontent.com/111788394/206045870-906ec1f8-9249-4919-850e-4ba55aa1becf.png">

 ### Trips by Weekdays
-In this slide of the story, we can see that people in New York City mostly use city bikes at rush hour on weekdays and from 10 am to 5 pm on weekends.
+In this slide of Tableau story, we can see that people in New York City mostly use city bikes at rush hours on weekdays and from 10 am to 5 pm on weekends.
 <img width="999" alt="Slide2-Trips by Weekdays for Hour" src="https://user-images.githubusercontent.com/111788394/206046224-d49a0d47-600a-4a56-bfb2-c50638980b98.png">

-### Trips by Gender
+### Trips by Gender and Type (customers vs. suscribers)
-In this slide of the story, we can see the usage of city bikes in New York City in August 2019.
-Furthermore, we see that men are using city bikes more than women.
-In that case, the company could promote to encourage women to use them more.
+In this slide, we can see the usage of city bikes in New York City in August 2019.
+Furthermore, we see that males are using city bikes more than females, as mentioned above.
+In that case, the company could promote to encourage females to use them more.
 Also, we see that subscribers are more loyal to CityBikes than customers.
 <img width="1440" alt="Side3-Trips by gender in weekdays" src="https://user-images.githubusercontent.com/111788394/206071373-e62f22f8-9334-4d5b-bdc6-2e900b673e7a.png">

 ## Summary

+In short, it is possible to conclude that NYC City Bikes are used mostly for short trips.
+People usually rent them for around 10-20 minutes (slide 1).

+We have discovered that people use NYC City Bikes in rush hours during the weekdays and from 10 am to 5 pmm on weekends (slide 2).
+Our analysis also demontrates that males tend to use this service more than females (slide 3).

-## Two Additional Plots
+### Two Additional Plots

+Additionally in the plots below you can see that there were more demand for this service in 1990, after that year, people started using City Bikes less and less.

+Lastly, I have analyzed the top ten stations, my second additional plot shows that the E17 St & Broadway station is the most popular station in New York City.

 <img width="1010" alt="Slide4-Two_additional_plots" src="https://user-images.githubusercontent.com/111788394/206062138-7cb2ed9c-61bb-4b48-aed5-5ebc75f3361a.png">